 CBEN435.
 INTERDISCIPLINARY MICROELECTRONICS.
-3.0 Hours.
+3.0 Semester Hrs.

-(II) Application of science and engineering principles to the design, fabrication, and testing of microelectronic devices.
+Equivalent with CHEN435, CHEN535, MLGN535, PHGN435, PHGN535, (II) Application of science and engineering principles to the design, fabrication, and testing of microelectronic devices.
 Emphasis on specific unit operations and the interrelation among processing steps.
 Prerequisites: Senior standing in PHGN, CBEN, MTGN, or EGGN.
-Consent of instructor.
 Due to lab, space the enrollment is limited to 20 students.
 1.5 hours lecture, 4 hours lab; 3 semester hours.

 CBEN440.
 MOLECULAR PERSPECTIVES IN CHEMICAL ENGINEERING.
-3.0 Hours.
+3.0 Semester Hrs.

 Applications of statistical and quantum mechanics to understanding and prediction of equilibrium and transport properties and processes.
 Relations between microscopic properties of materials and systems to macroscopic behavior.
-Prerequisite: CBEN307, CBEN308, CBEN357, CBEN375, CHGN351 and CHGN353, CHGN221 and CHGN222, MATH225, or consent of instructor.
+Prerequisite: CBEN307, CBEN308, CBEN357, CBEN375, CHGN351 and CHGN353, CHGN221 and CHGN222, MATH225.
 3 hours lecture; 3 semester hours.

 CBEN450.
 HONORS UNDERGRADUATE RESEARCH.
-1-3 Hour.
+1-3 Semester Hr.

 Scholarly research of an independent nature.
-Prerequisite: senior standing, consent of instructor.
+Prerequisite: senior standing.
 1 to 3 semester hours.

 CBEN451.
 HONORS UNDERGRADUATE RESEARCH.
-1-3 Hour.
+1-3 Semester

 Scholarly research of an independent nature.
-Prerequisite: senior standing, consent of instructor.
+Prerequisite: senior standing.
 1 to 3 semester hours.

-CBEN454, APPLIED BIOINFORMATICS, 3.0 Hours.
+CBEN454.
+APPLIED BIOINFORMATICS.
+3.0 Semester Hrs.

 (II) In this course we will discuss the concepts and tools of bioinformatics.
 The molecular biology of genomics and proteomics will be presented and the techniques for collecting, storing, retrieving and processing such data will be discussed.
 Topics include analyzing DNA, RNA and protein sequences, gene recognition, gene expression, protein structure prediction, modeling evolution, utilizing BLAST and other online tools for the exploration of genome, proteome and other available databases.
 In parallel, there will be an introduction to the PERL programming language.
 Practical applications to biological research and disease will be presented and students given opportunities to use the tools discussed.
-Prerequisites: General Biology [BIOL110] or Senior/Graduate standing.
+Prerequisites: General Biology [BIOL110].
 3 hour lecture; 3 semester hours.

 CBEN460.
 BIOCHEMICAL PROCESS ENGINEERING.
-3.0 Hours.
+3.0 Semester Hrs.

 (I) The analysis and design of microbial reactions and biochemical unit operations, including processes used in conjunction with bioreactors, are investigated in this course.
 Industrial enzyme technologies are developed and explored.
 A strong focus is given to the basic processes for producing fermentation products and biofuels.
 Biochemical systems for organic oxidation and fermentation and inorganic oxidation and reduction are presented.
-Prerequisites: CBEN375, CHGN428, CHGN462 or consent of instructor.
-3 hours lecture: 3 semester hours.
+Prerequisites: CBEN375, CHGN428, CHGN462.
+3 hours lecture; 3 semester hours.

 CBEN461.
 BIOCHEMICAL PROCESS ENGINEERING LABORATORY.
-1.0 Hour.
+1.0 Semester Hr.

 (I) This course emphasizes bio-based product preparation, laboratory measurement, and calculation and analysis of bioprocesses including fermentation and bio-solids separations and their application to biochemical engineering.
 Computer-aided process simulation is incorporated.
-Prerequisites: CBEN375, CHGN428, CHGN462 or consent of instructor.
-Co-requisite: CBEN460, 3 hours laboratory, 1 semester hour.
+Prerequisites: CBEN375, CHGN428, CHGN462.
+Corequisite: CBEN460, 3 hours laboratory, 1 semester hour.

 CBEN469.
 FUEL CELL SCIENCE AND TECHNOLOGY.
-3.0 Hours.
+3.0 Semester Hrs

-(I) Investigate fundamentals of fuel-cell operation and electrochemistry from a chemical-thermodynamics and materials-science perspective.
+Equivalent with CHEN469,EGGN469,MEGN469,MTGN469, (I) Investigate fundamentals of fuel-cell operation and electrochemistry from a chemical-thermodynamics and materials-science perspective.
 Review types of fuel cells, fuel-processing requirements and approaches, and fuel-cell system integration.
 Examine current topics in fuel-cell science and technology.
 Fabricate and test operational fuel cells in the Colorado Fuel Cell Center.
-Prerequisites: MEGN361 or CBEN357 or MTGN351, or consent of instructor.
-3 hours lecture; 3 semester hours.
+Prerequisites: MEGN361 or CBEN357 or MTGN351, 3 hours lecture: 3 semester hours.

 CBEN470.
 INTRODUCTION TO MICROFLUIDICS.
-3.0 Hours.
+3.0 Semester Hrs.
+Equivalent with BELS470,CHEN470,

 This course introduces the basic principles and applications of microfluidic systems.
 Concepts related to microscale fluid mechanics, transport, physics, and biology are presented.
 To gain familiarity with small-scale systems, students are provided with the opportunity to design, fabricate, and test a simple microfluidic device.
-Prerequisites: CBEN307 (or equivalent) or MEGN351 (or equivalent) or permission of instructor.
+Prerequisites: CBEN307 (or equivalent) or MEGN351 (or equivalent).
 3 semester hours.

 CBEN472.
-INTRODUCTION TO ENERGY TECHNOLOGIES, 3.0 Hours.
+INTRODUCTION TO ENERGY TECHNOLOGIES.
+3.0 Semester Hrs.